rahulpasi/PhotoLibraryManager/README.md

     - containsPhoto(identifier: String) -> Bool
         Returns a boolean value indicating whether the photo exists in photo library
     - deletePhoto(identifier: String)
-        Deleting the photo with the specific identifier
+        Deletes the photo with the specific identifier

 ## Author